tarcieri/ithos/README.md

 ## What is ithos?

-ithos (pronounced like "ethos") is a modern directory server designed to be the master access control system for a fleet of Linux or other Unix-like servers.
+ithos (pronounced ˈēTHōs like "ethos") is a modern directory server designed to be a master access control system for a fleet of Linux or other Unix-like servers.
 The design is inspired by [LDAP], but using [gRPC] and [JSON] APIs in lieu of the LDAP wire protocol.
 As ithos is intended for highly secure applications, it's written in the [Rust language] to ensure safety.